 “Copying Books in a Gradual Fashion, 1025-1125: The Wanderings of Two Monks and the Making of the Western Musical Tradition”

 Viewed in terms of other musical traditions in the world, it seems strange that Western musicians have, for so many centuries, played their music with their eyes fixed upon a sophisticated chart that tells them (much of) what they have to do when they perform.
 This chart is the musical staff, the five-line graph that, in its various forms, has done much to shape the history of Western music.
 But the stave is not a recent invention.
 Its roots lie with the science and musical practice of Italy in the first half of the eleventh century.
 It also owes much to the trauma that was distinctive to the Western and Latin Church, as revealed in the lives of two monks: one, the “inventor” of the system, and the other, its determined advocate in the face of considerable opposition.
-In his lecture, Dr. Page will explore this episode in the development of music notation.
-Dr. Page is both an authority on medieval English literature and a specialist in medieval music.
-He is founder and director of the instrumental and vocal ensemble “Gothic Voices.”
-Presented February 10, 2006.
+This was the fourteenth History of the Book Lecture; presented on February 10, 2006.

 Nigel F. Palmer (Professor of Medieval German, Oxford University)